ruuda/blog/posts/rcl-patch.md

 it is a very practical one.

 **Syntax-aware editing.**
-If text substitution is a hack, the proper way to update files is to parse them into a syntax tree, and perform the edit there.
+Where text substitution is a hack, the proper way to update files is to parse them into a syntax tree, and perform the edit there.
 In order to preserve comments and formatting, that tree needs to be a _concrete syntax tree_.
 There are not many tools that can do this, but since v0.10.0,
-RCL supports this through `rcl patch`.
+RCL supports this natively through `rcl patch`.
 We’ll see how below.

 **Throwing an LLM at it.**
 In 2025, there is a fourth option: prompting an LLM to edit the configuration file.
-This combines the safety and reliability problems of text substitution with the complexity of syntax-aware editing, while using thousands of times more compute resources.
+This exacerbates the safety and reliability problems of text substitution, introduces even more complexity than syntax-aware editing, and uses thousands of times more compute resources.
-I expect it would work well enough in practice, but I consider this bad engineering.
+I expect it to work well enough in practice, but I consider this bad engineering, and not a serious solution.

 ## Automation-friendly configuration with RCL